 The initial Barry/Maurice songwriting duo produced a couple of standout tracks that were ultimately left off Cucumber Castle, the impassioned Tomorrow, Tomorrow (written for Joe Cocker but not recorded by him) and the stunning acoustic ballad Sun In My Morning.
 I’d give Tomorrow, Tomorrow a score of 9 and Sun In My Morning the full 10 – they’re that good.
-Swap those two songs for a couple of Cucumber Castle’s two lower scoring tracks (namely Turning Tide and possibly – as much as I like it – the near novelty track The Lord) and you’ve got a final total of 111 at a 9.25 average – enough to be the third highest ranked Bee Gees album ever.
+Swap those two songs for a couple of Cucumber Castle’s two lower scoring tracks (namely Turning Tide and I Was The Child) and you’ve got a final total of 111 at a 9.25 average – enough to be the third highest ranked Bee Gees album ever.

 But we’ll settle for 7th and an early period Gibb record that’s only bettered by Odessa.
 Following on from the Americana-style of Odessa tracks like Marley Purt Drive and Give Your Best, Cucumber Castle may’ve been attached to a very British TV comedy, but the music frequently draws on American gospel, soul, folk and country.